ivan-markov-666/vbox7-channels-downloader/README.md

 1. Clone the repository and navigate to the project (root) directory
 2. Run `npm install` command in the terminal to install all dependencies
 3. Rename `.env_example` to `.env` and fill the variables with your data
 - Add the folder where you want to save the videos in 'DOWNLOAD_FOLDER_PATH' variable.
+    That means you need to provide empty folder path in the '.env' file.
 You can use absolute or relative path.
 - Add the channels you want to download in a TXT file in 'DOWNLOAD_CHANNELS_TXT_FILE_PATH' variable.
+    That means you need to create new txt file and put there URLs of the channels, that you want to scrap.
+Add that file path to '.env' file.
 You can use absolute or relative path.
     It is IMPORTANT to add one channel per line!

 ### Usage ###
 1. Run `npm run vbox7` command in the terminal to start scraping